sharenav/sharenav/README.txt

 Building from source
 ====================

-By default, if you build J2MEPolish from source, it doesn't require or use the J2MEPolish modification.
+By default, if you build GpsMid from source, it doesn't require or use the J2MEPolish modification.

-To use the area outline code, modify build.xml to include the "-outlines" targets.
+To use the area outline code, modify J2MEPolish, then modify build.xml to include the "-outlines" targets.
 This happens by moving the "-outlines" -containing lines above the "<!--" mark, in other word by uncommenting these lines.